rickytranmer/linked-lists/readme.md

 * **Write** your own linked list methods in javascript
 * **Solve** interview questions with linked lists

+## What's with all the data structures options?
+One of the coolest parts of our jobs is applying logic to reality.
+Deciding which data structure is often the first step.
+Are you trying to model something that resembles cars on a train?
+Or words in a dictionary?
+Or marshmallows in a cereal bowl?
+There are some questions you can ask yourself (as listed by [Diana Tkachenkol's blog](http://dtkachenko.blogspot.com/2011/11/data-structures-and-algorithms-when-to.html) ):

+* do you need random access?
+* do you perform a lot of insertions? how about deletions?
+* do you allow duplicates?
+* are you searching for elements frequently?
+* does your data need to be ordered?
+* would you need to traverse the elements?
+* how big is your data?

+If your answer are yes to insertions & deletions and not sure how big your data is, you should consider linked lists.

 ## What are linked lists?

 ![linked list image from wikipedia](https://upload.wikimedia.org/wikipedia/commons/thumb/6/6d/Singly-linked-list.svg/640px-Singly-linked-list.svg.png)